-When it reopens on August 3, the Child Development Center will meet class size, physical distancing, health screening, and cleaning and disinfection requirements outlined in the guidance on the Virginia Department of Social Services' Child Care Virginia site.
+The Child Development Center will meet class size, physical distancing, health screening, and cleaning and disinfection requirements outlined in the guidance on the Virginia Department of Social Services' Child Care Virginia site.

 We will allow a maximum of 66 students, down from the previous total of 104.